DanielJLester/CAM-Reconciliation-Intelligence/README.md

 - When the analysis takes days a reasonable shortcut is to pay the bill.
 But when this becomes minutes, with no human resources involved, that shift in economics is what drives the behavioral change

 ## **What I assumed**
+- Sufficient product discovery, market competition analysis and validation has been done to prioritize the development of this application.
 - The asset manager has the landlord relationship and the decision authority.
 - Finance and legal are resources they can call on, not the people doing the day-to-day review.
 - CAM reconciliations are often paid without review.